0NETRUNNER/Quin-abby/README.md

    * In the nav the white underline is too long and I was unable to fix it.
    * On my personal phone the date and time input on the contact page is not centered.
+   * The background video is blurry on mobile view.
+   * on the Firefox browser the button to submit for the form says submit query instead of submit.

  ## Lighthouse